emso-eric/metadata-harmonizer/README.md

 * `dataset_id`, identifier assigned to the ERDDAP dataset.
 * `source` source folder to scan for `.nc`  files.

-The `source` value will be se in the `<fileDir>` option of the dataset configuration.
+The `source` value will be set in the `<fileDir>` option of the dataset configuration.
 Note that if the ERDDAP server is deployed inside a docker container, the paths inside the container and the paths in the host will most likely be different.
 Check the official [docker documentation](https://docs.docker.com/engine/storage/volumes/) on volumes and the
 [ERDDAP documentation](https://erddap.github.io/docs/server-admin/datasets#eddtablefromfilenames-data)